pulni4kiya/unity-editor-tools/README.md

    >Trying to update the managed reference registry with invalid propertyPath(likely caused by a missing reference instance)'managedReferences[X].Y', with value 'Z' which happens because data is serialized (usually as prefab override) but the serialized reference it's supposed to override no longer exists.
    This can be resolved by using the `SerializedReferenceFixerWindow`.
+3. SerializeReference has some limitations when it comes to Generics or UnityEngine.Object objects.
+You can read more details [here](https://docs.unity3d.com/ScriptReference/SerializeReference.html).

 ### SerializedReferenceFixerWindow
 This is a window that basically cleans up old and unused `[SerializeReference]` data (specifically prefab overrides to objects that no longer exist).